tabassumk-analytics/Strategic-Retail-Analytics-Dubai/README.md

 # Strategic Retail Intelligence: High-Value Conversion Analysis (2025-2026)

 ## Executive Summary
 This project presents a specialized analytical framework developed to deconstruct performance drivers within the UAE's premium retail sector.
-The analysis synthesizes multi-dimensional datasets—including environmental climate indices and seasonal festival cycles—to identify non-linear correlations affecting consumer behavior.
+The analysis synthesizes multi-dimensional datasets, including environmental climate indices and seasonal festival cycles to identify non-linear correlations affecting consumer behavior.
 By modeling a **Strategic Conversion Pipeline**, this project provides a granular view of the customer journey, from macro-level mall footfall to micro-level transaction success, enabling data-driven operational scaling for retail assets.

 ## Project Objectives